Randomly twisted bilayer graphene -- the cascade transitions: Twist angle disorder

 The $E=0$ explicit eigenfunctions are known \cite{ludwig}, hence the symmetries determine these also for the other flavors.
-In table \ref{table1} we summarize the symmetry relations, the Hamiltonian of each flavor and the exact $E=0$ eigenstates in terms of $V(\rr)$, where we recall that $A_x(\rr)=- \partial_y V(\rr),\,A_y(\rr)=\partial_xV(\rr)$, the spin variable $s$ is implicit, unaffecting the Hamiltonians.
+In table \ref{table1} we summarize the symmetry relations, the Hamiltonian of each flavor and the exact $E=0$ eigenstates in terms of $V(\rr)$, where we recall that $A_x(\rr)= \partial_y V(\rr),\,A_y(\rr)=-\partial_xV(\rr)$, the spin variable $s$ is implicit, unaffecting the Hamiltonians.
 Each Hamiltonian is $2\times 2$ in its subspace, i.e. ${\bm\sigma}$ act on the AA and AB states of the Moir\'e unit cell, thus the whole 3-flavor system is a $16\times 16$ matrix.
-Allowing for nonlinear $\kk$ terms or for interactions can mix the flavor subspaces.
 Table \ref{table1} shows two eigenstates for each of the flavors, corresponding to $E\rightarrow \pm 0$, related by the p-h operator $C$.
 The third column in the table is chosen to represent $E\rightarrow -0$ states as generated from each other by the symmetries in the first column, while the fourth column represents $E\rightarrow +0$ states (the 3rd and 4th columns may be interchanged as a whole, unaffecting the following results).

+For simplified reading one may proceed directly to Eqs. \eqref{e12} and \eqref{e17} for just the $E=0$ states as can be straighforwardly derived, and then proceed to the Hartree-Fock section.
+The purpose of the next sections on DOS and sum rules is to prove that Eq. \eqref{e17} is valid for all eigenstates.